Tips and Resources6 MINUTE READ

 What Is a Speech Therapy Evaluation for Children and How to Prepare

-The main purpose of a speech and language evaluation is to determine if a child needs speech therapy, and if so, what kind and how often.
+The main purpose of a speech therapy evaluation is to determine if a child needs speech therapy, and if so, what kind and how often.
 The evaluation is conducted by a speech-language pathologist, commonly known as a speech therapist.
 The evaluation can be done in-person or online via a video platform.
+It will involve some testing for your child, as well as conversation between you and the speech therapist about your child's current communication skills.

 Before the evaluation, the speech therapist will likely ask you to complete a questionnaire.
 This is a series of questions about your child's medical and birth history, their daily routine, and your concerns.
 Be as detailed as you can with your answers!
 This questionnaire provides valuable information that helps your speech therapist plan the testing for your child's evaluation.
 It also helps them determine whether referrals to another professional may be needed.

-How can you prepare for your child's speech evaluation?
+How can you prepare for your child's online speech therapy evaluation?

 Follow this checklist to make the most out of your online evaluation with your speech therapist: